fs.promises and FileHandle Cleanup

 When to Use Which API

-Sync is appropriate for startup code, CLI tools, and build scripts where blocking the event loop is acceptable.
-It is simple, but it blocks the thread.
+Use sync APIs for startup code, CLI tools, and build scripts where blocking the event loop is acceptable.
+They are simple, but they block the thread.

-Promises fit new application code, server handlers, middleware, batch jobs, and code already structured around async/await.
+Use promises for new application code, server handlers, middleware, batch jobs, and code already structured around async and await.

-For performance, use promises unless profiler data points elsewhere.
-For normal file I/O, structure usually has more impact than the wrapper: avoid duplicate work, stream large files, and batch independent operations with controlled concurrency.
+For performance, start with promises unless profiling says otherwise.
+In normal file I/O, structure usually has more impact than the wrapper.
+Avoid duplicate work, stream large files, and limit concurrency for large batches.

-Current Node.js documentation and examples increasingly assume async/await.
-Newer filesystem features often have promise, callback, and synchronous forms, but promise examples tend to compose better with contemporary application code.
+Newer Node documentation and examples increasingly assume async and await.
+New filesystem features often have promise, callback, and sync forms, but the promise versions usually compose best with contemporary application code.

-The glob() function is still new enough that some codebases reach for third-party packages such as fast-glob or globby.
-It was added in Node v22 and marked stable in Node v24.0 and v22.17:
+glob() is still new enough that some codebases prefer third-party packages such as fast-glob or globby.
+It was added in Node v22 and marked stable in Node v24.0 and v22.17 -

 import { glob } from 'node:fs/promises';